Welcome Seniors - Class of 2021!Grade Level Principal - Jason TraczykiewiczCounselor Assignments:A-Co J. DeMaio

 - Take Advanced Placement exams, if appropriate and request that your AP scores be sent to the college you will be attending.

 - Complete your mandatory Graduation Survey!
 This lets the counseling office know where to send your final official transcript and informs our office of any scholarships or grants you will be receiving and assures their inclusion in the graduation program.
-Directions to Graduation Survey - Linked HERE
+Directions for the graduation survey are linked here.

 - Know when the payment for tuition, room and board, meal plans, etc., is due.
 If necessary, ask the financial aid office about a possible payment plan that will allow you to pay in installments.